 Contact Paul Davis for all your property damage needs.
 (509) 209-8972

-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as you can.

-- Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are completed.
+- Is your house safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:
+While you are waiting for us to arrive, listed below are helpful tips to help deal with the damage:

 - Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Remove as much standing water as possible, using towels or a mop.
-(Don’t use a vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using a mop or towels.
+(Never use the vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
+- Carpeting: Blot soaked carpeting with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if at all possible.
+- Carpets: Avoid being on carpet if possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wash or wipe ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t attempt to wipe or wash ceilings and other absorbent surfaces.

-- Doors: Shut all doors in affected rooms to localize smoke odors as much as possible.
+- Doors: Close all doors in affected rooms to localize smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your business or home is damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your home or business is damaged by water, fire, mold, storm or other disaster, Call Paul!